gatsbyjs/gatsby/docs/blog/2018-10-16-why-mobile-performance-is-crucial/index.md

 Second, the **growing complexity of websites**.
 Non-critical images, CSS, JS libraries, and 3rd party tracking software will often unintentionally end up on the critical path to page load:

 - A marketing analyst drops a `<script>` tag from a hot new vendor inside a Google Tag Manager container.
-This triggering a blocking network call to a pixel provider on page loads.
+This triggers a blocking network call to a pixel provider on page loads.
 Time To Interactive (TTI) now averages 800ms longer.
 - After a team whiteboarding session, the lead designer for a popular lifestyle magazine decides to switch to a custom default site font.
 On Friday afternoon, a developer scans the JIRA ticket, thinks "this should be easy" and implements a two-line code change.
 The site now takes 20% longer to load.

 - The business unit of an e-commerce store needs additional inventory management tools, so they purchase a popular plugin in their CMS ecosystem that offers this functionality.
 What they don’t know is that this plugin adds additional database calls every time a user loads a product page, delaying overall page loads by 500ms.

-With website performance rarely tracked, almost never systematically, and with no performance "owner", load times balloon by default.
+With website performance rarely tracked, almost never systematically, and with no performance "owner", it's easy to see how load times can balloon.

 Like factory floors before the advent of [just-in-time manufacturing](https://en.wikipedia.org/wiki/Just-in-time_manufacturing), website page loading paths are clogged with work being done prematurely, creating resource contention and increasing cycle time.